 Learning letters and sounds takes time and practice, but it can also be fun!
-As you are gearing up for back to school, this free alphabet book can give your child some additional practice with letter identification, printing, and beginning sounds!
+As you are gearing up for Back to School season, this free Alphabet Book for Pre-K & Kindergarten can give your students some additional practice with letter identification, handwriting, and beginning sounds!

-To make the alphabet book, print the pages found in the download back to back, cut in half, and staple!
-This will give you two books and cut down on paper if you are making for multiple children.
+To make the alphabet book, simply print the pages back to back (download below), cut in half, and staple.
+This will give you two books and cut down on paper if you are making books for multiple children.
 I always choose this option because I save so much paper when printing for my class!

-If you are making for one child, consider using the extra pages in dry erase pockets or sheet protectors for extended use.
+If you are making a book for just one child, consider using the extra pages in dry erase pocket sleeves for extended use and practice.

-If you prefer to use the pages individually, that works well too!
-Sometimes we focus on only one letter at a time by cutting the pages in half.
-Instead of making a book, we use them as individual worksheets!
+If you are just introducing the alphabet, I recommend using the pages individually.
+In our class, we start by focusing on only one letter at a time by cutting the pages in half.
+Instead of making a book, we use them as individual printables.

 I will do this sometimes as a review, and my kids will recognize them as pages from the alphabet book, which makes them a bit more special and fun.

-We use both regular as well as fine-tip markers for handwriting, as they are more similar to a pencil.
+Teacher Tip: We use regular as well as fine-tip markers for handwriting practice, as they are more similar to a pencil.

-These dry erase pockets are large and sturdy, and you can slide pages in and out of them depending on what you are working on.
-A great option to save same ink and get more use out of the printables!
+The dry erase pockets sleeves are large and sturdy, and you can slide pages in and out of them depending on what letter you are working on.
+This is a great option to save ink, paper, and get more use out of the printables!

-Check out 20 more must try back to school activities, printables, games, and more from these amazing kid bloggers!
+Check out even more must try Back to School activities, printables, games, and more from these amazing kid bloggers!

 School Bus Color Match Puzzles // Modern Preschool